I spent most of yesterday trying to create order out of chaos.

 Yet.
 Against all odds, yesterday I felt victorious and effective.
 How could I feel joy on such a hum drum, no-progress day?

 Believe it or not, our theme for the week reminded me that I serve the Lord with each task!
 All day, I was mindful that the Lord arranges my schedule.
-He makes my path smooth or takes me off-road.
-Tweet This And keeping this in mind provided sweet relief.
+He makes my path smooth or takes me off-road. [tweetthis]The Lord arranges my schedule.
+He makes my path smooth or takes me off-road[/tweetthis] And keeping this in mind provided sweet relief.

 Whatever I did, I did for His glory and not mine (1 Cor 10:31).
 Yesterday, that is.
 Today…I hope I can do the same.
 Tomorrow, and every day, I want to remember that my life is meant to be a life of worship—that my small voice is one of many.